FERROELECTRIC

 Materials Science

-atomic-scale engineering
+Atomic-scale engineering

 Inversion symmetry breaking & phase transitions